 - Thyroid cancer is present

 - Decreased mental alertness

-Toxic nodular goiter involves an enlarged thyroid gland that contains a small rounded growth or growths called nodules.
-These nodules produce too much thyroid hormone.
+Toxic nodular goiter involves an enlarged thyroid gland.
+The gland contains areas that have increased in size and formed nodules.
+One or more of these nodules produce too much thyroid hormone.

-To prevent toxic nodular goiter, treat hyperthyroidism and simple goiter as your health care provider recommends.
+To prevent toxic nodular goiter, treat hyperthyroidism and simple goiter as your provider suggests.